babynus/projeqtor/branches/V8.1/projeqtor/docs/user/Features.rst

 Finally, thanks to ProjeQtOr , everything is traced.

+Thanks to ProjeQtOr, everything is drawn.

-You can follow-up, in a centralized and collaborative way, the various elements you used to follow-up (or not) in many Excel sheets : list of Questions & Answers, recording Decisions impacting the project, management of documents configuration, follow-up of meetings ...
+You can follow, in a centralized and collaborative way, all the elements created: list of questions and answers, recording decisions affecting the project, managing the configuration of documents, follow-up meetings ...

-In addition, all updates are tracked on each item to keep (and display) an history of the life of the item.
+In addition, all updates are tracked on each item to retain (and display) a history of the item's life.

+.. topic:: **more details**

+   * :ref:`control_automation`
+   * :ref:`report`

 .. raw:: latex